 Audrey is the author of four poetry & prose collections, “Decisions We Make While We Dream” (2012), “TRAVERSALS” (2014), “WILDLIGHT” (2018), and “THE BOOK OF LEGEND” (2019), and is creator of the Compass Project, a guerrilla poetry sticker initiative that has traveled across the globe spreading positivity.
 She was also the featured poet in Gillette Venus’ highly impactful global #UseYourAnd campaign, which celebrated strong, multifaceted women and garnered over 21 million views during its run.

-She has been featured on NY1 TV, Queens Public TV, International Women Artists’ Salon, and in many local publications/media, has curated shows for LaGuardia Performing Arts Center, the Historic House Trust, and Queens Museum, and performed at venues around NYC including Queens Library, Bowery Poetry Club, Brooklyn Museum, Flushing Town Hall, Dixon Place, El Barrio’s Artspace PS109, KGB Bar, Cornelia Street Café, and the NYC Poetry Festival.
-Her work has been published by Yes, Poetry, Newtown Literary, Rebelle Society, Dark Mountain Project’s Uncivilised Poetics, great weather for MEDIA, Flavorpill’s Flavorwire, Words Dance, and more, and her multimedia art installations have been exhibited at Long Island City Artists’ Plaxall Gallery and the LIC Arts Open Festival.
+She has been featured on NY1 TV, Queens Public TV, International Women Artists’ Salon, and in many local publications/media, has curated shows for LaGuardia Performing Arts Center, the Historic House Trust, and Queens Museum, and performed at venues around NYC including Queens Library, The Cathedral of St. John The Divine, Bowery Poetry Club, Brooklyn Museum, Flushing Town Hall, Dixon Place, El Barrio’s Artspace PS109, KGB Bar, Cornelia Street Café, and the NYC Poetry Festival.
+Her work has been published by Yes, Poetry, Newtown Literary, Rebelle Society, Dark Mountain Project’s Uncivilised Poetics, great weather for MEDIA, Flavorpill’s Flavorwire, Words Dance, and more, and her multimedia art installations have been exhibited at Long Island City Artists’ Plaxall Gallery, Brooklyn’s The Lit Exhibit, the LIC Arts Open Festival, and Miller Gallery at Jamaica Center for Arts & Learning.

 In addition to planning and executing a diverse range of free public programs spanning music and dance to yoga and kayaking at Socrates, while collaborating with over 50 cultural and community partners including the Metropolitan Opera and Ballet Folklorico Mexicano, Audrey speaks at conferences, festivals, and schools from elementary to college; holds and facilitates safe space for ceremony and the arts; and continues to actively perform and curate independently.